János Csák: Career

 During his career Csák worked in executive and board positions for several companies in Europe, the US and Australia including Matáv (treasurer, 1993–2000), MOL Group (chairman, 1999–2000), T-Mobile Hungary (incl. chairman, 1997–2001), Creditanstalt Investment Bank (CA-IB), Budapest Bank (GE Money Bank), Gedeon Richter Plc. (non-executive board member, 2014–2019) Falcon Oil and Gas, and Wildhorse Energy Ltd.

 He worked as treasurer of Matáv (now Magyar Telekom) playing an instrumental role in Matáv's $1 billion listing on the New York Stock Exchange, a deal seen as the model for future privatizations winning the International Financing Review Award in 1997.
 Csák also crafted and negotiated the biggest mobile deal in the Central European region to its date: the acquisition of Westel (now T-Mobile) for $885 million from MediaOne in 1999.
 Under his leadership in finance Matáv won the World's Best User of Syndicated Loans Award (Euromoney, 1997).

 In 1996 he was a Senior Treasury Advisor at Ameritech Corporation (Chicago, USA).

 During his tenure as chairman of the board at MOL in 1999–2000, he orchestrated a comprehensive growth strategy which resulted in the reconstruction of the leadership and the strategy of the group.
-Under his tenure, MOL acquired the Slovakian energy company Slovnaft.
+Under his tenure, MOL acquired the Slovak energy company Slovnaft.
 As a result, MOL Group became a top-notch enterprise in the oil industry and a regional leader.

 He was an executive board member of Creditanstalt Investment Bank, a Vienna-based comprehensive investment bank focusing on Central-Eastern Europe in 2001–2003, where he supervised the energy and telecom practices.